sourcegraph/about/content/blogposts/2023/planes-are-not-faster-cars.md

 And these are just the most obvious food-related examples off the top of my head.
 (I may or may not be really hungry right now.)
 In every other (non-food-related domain), it’s the same:

-> **What’s exciting about time-saving improvements isn’t the time-savings, it’s how they make the impossible become possible.**
+> **What’s exciting about time-saving improvements isn’t the time savings, it’s how they make the impossible become possible.**